collegiumv/cv_doc_new/docs/cvos/browsers.md

 # Internet Browsers

-CVOS provides many standard and some not so standard web browsers.
+CVOS provides many standard and some not-so-standard web browsers.
 These browsers may all be found in the main menu under the category "Internet."

 ## Currently Installed Browsers